Skip to content

 The Motherland Monument is a statue located in Victory Park to commemorate the victory of the Soviet Forces over the Nazi Forces.
 Also, from there, you can see the Dnieper River.

-When you visit the monument, you will find at the base the Museum of the Great Patriotic War which was opened in 1995.
-The titanium statue is much taller than the Statue of Liberty, and you can reach the main platform using an elevator.
+When you visit the monument, you will find the Museum of the Great Patriotic War, which opened in 1995, at its base.
+The titanium statue is much taller than the Statue of Liberty, and you can reach the central platform using an elevator.

 M.M.
 Gryshko National Botanical Garden

-The National Botanical Garden was named after the botanist Mykola Gryshko.
-It is full of many beautiful kinds of flowers and plants from all over the world.
+The National Botanical Garden, named after the botanist Mykola Gryshko, is full of beautiful flowers and plants from around the world.

-If you are a nature lover, you can have a walk through the greenhouses, where you can see many kinds of plants.
-If you visit in the spring, you will be lucky to see the lilacs, which are a favourite for visitors.
+If you are a nature lover, you can walk through the greenhouses to see many kinds of plants.
+If you visit in the spring, you will be lucky to see the lilacs, a visitor favourite.

 Massandrovsky Beach

 This is the perfect place for relaxation, water activities, and a great time.
-This beach overlooks the Black Sea, and it is possible to enjoy many activities such as diving, swimming, and many other things.
-There are also many resorts and hotels around the beach for visitors to stay in.
+This beach overlooks the Black Sea, and visitors can enjoy diving, swimming, and other activities.
+There are also many resorts and hotels around the coast.

 Sunflower Fields

-Ukraine is famous for sunflower oil, one of the world’s largest exporters and the 2nd largest oil producer.
-Tourists will love visiting places like that, which are spread in every part of Ukraine.
-You can take some amazing pictures in these fields as souvenirs of the wonderful times you spend in this beautiful country.
+Ukraine is famous for sunflower oil, one of the world’s largest exporters and the second largest oil producer.
+Tourists will love visiting places like that, which are spread throughout Ukraine.
+You can take fantastic pictures in these fields as souvenirs of the wonderful times you spent in this beautiful country.

 Leave a comment